AdaCore/ada-traits-containers/README.md

   - [X] Highly efficient; the user has full control over memory allocations, checks, locks, ...

-All this flexibility is done via the intentive use of generic packages, themselves used to instantiate other generic packages.
+All this flexibility is done via the intensive use of generic packages, themselves used to instantiate other generic packages.

 Check the [documentation](doc/making_of.rst) for more details on the